 Benefits and Cons of Welding Brass to Aluminum

 Welding brass to aluminum has both advantages and disadvantages.
-If you want to bond brass with aluminum, here are the crucial aspects you should not overlook.
+If you want to bond brass to aluminum, you may use aluminum welder to do the job.
+Below are the crucial aspects you should not overlook.

 You can weld brass to aluminum for mechanical fixings such as friction locks, rivets, screws, etc.